RowSquared/cookiecutter-data-science/README.md

 ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
 │                         generated with `pip freeze > requirements.txt`
 │
-├── setup.cfg          <- Configuration file for flake8
+├── setup.cfg          <- Configuration file for flake8, ploomber...
 │
+├── pipelines.yaml     <- Pipeline configuration file.
+It is reccomended to keep it at this level │                         as it might broke if moved into other folders. further info at https://docs.ploomber.io/en/stable/user-guide/index.html
+│
 └── {{ cookiecutter.module_name }}                <- Source code for use in this project.
     │
     ├── __init__.py    <- Makes {{ cookiecutter.module_name }} a Python module
     │
-    ├── config.py               <- Store useful variables and configuration
+    ├── data           <- Scripts to download or generate data │   └── make_dataset.py
     │
-    ├── dataset.py              <- Scripts to download or generate data
+    ├── features       <- Scripts to turn raw data into features for modeling │   └── build_features.py
     │
-    ├── features.py             <- Code to create features for modeling
+    ├── models         <- Scripts to train models and then use trained models to make │   │                 predictions
+    │   ├── predict_model.py
+    │   └── train_model.py
     │
-    ├── modeling
-    │   ├── __init__.py
-    │   ├── predict.py          <- Code to run model inference with trained models
-    │   └── train.py            <- Code to train models
-    │
-    └── plots.py                <- Code to create visualizations
+    └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py
 ```

 ## Documentation